-The enclosed proxy is solicited by the Board of Directors (the "Board") of LIFEWAY FOODS, INC. ("Lifeway," "we," "us," or the "Company") for use at Lifeway's 2019 Annual Meeting of Shareholders to be held on Thursday, June 20, 2019, at 2:00 p.m., local time, or at any adjournment thereof (the "Annual Meeting").
-The Annual Meeting will be held at the Holiday Inn, 5300 W. Touhy Avenue, Skokie, Illinois 60077.
-Lifeway's telephone number is (847) 967-1010.
-This Proxy Statement and accompanying proxy materials are first being mailed to shareholders on April 30, 2019.
+The enclosed proxy is solicited by the Board of Directors (the "Board") of LIFEWAY FOODS, INC. ("Lifeway," "we," "us," or the "Company") for use at Lifeway's 2020 Annual Meeting of Shareholders to be held on Friday, October 16, 2020, at 2:00 p.m., Central Time, or at any adjournment thereof (the "Annual Meeting").
+Due to the public health impact of the coronavirus outbreak (COVID-19) and to support the health and well-being of our employees and shareholders, the Annual Meeting will be held in a virtual meeting format only at the following website: www.meetingcenter.io/294667986.
+You will not be able to attend the Annual Meeting physically.